-All school teachers are expected to:
+All teachers have the responsibility to:

-- 1. Maintain a climate of mutual respect and dignity which will strengthen students' self-concept and promote confidence to learn. - 2.
-Be prepared to teach. - 3.
-Demonstrate interest in teaching and concern for student achievement. - 4.
-Know and follow school policies and rules, and enforce them in a fair and consistent manner.
+- 1. Be prepared to teach.

+- 2. Demonstrate interest in teaching and concern for student achievement.

+- 3. Know and follow school policies and rules, and enforce them in a fair and consistent manner.

-- 5. Communicate to students and parents, preferably in writing
+- 4. Communicate to students and parents, preferably in writing

-- a.
-Course objectives and requirements
+- 1. Course objectives and requirements

-- b.
-Marking/grading procedures
+- 2. Marking/grading procedures

-- c.
-Assignment deadlines
+- 3. Assignment deadlines

-- d.
-Expectations for students
+- 4. Expectations for students

-- e.
-Classroom discipline plan
+- 5. Classroom discipline plan

-- 6. Communicate proactively with students, parents and other teachers concerning growth, achievement and behavior.
+- 5. Communicate proactively with students, parents, and other teachers concerning growth, achievement and behavior.

-- 7. Be courteous in speech and actions and refrain from use of profanity.
+- 6. Be courteous in speech and actions and refrain from use of profanity.

-- 8. Refrain from use of physical contact or force with school personnel or students.

-- 9. Respect student privacy at all times.

-- C. Student Adjustment Counselor